 - Chemotherapy for cancer

 Liquids flush toxins from your body and help your skin stay dewy.
 Water is always a good pick.
-So are fruit juices, milk, and water-rich fruits and veggies like cantaloupe, watermelon, celery, and lettuce.
+So is milk as well as and water-rich fruits and veggies like cantaloupe, watermelon, celery, and lettuce.
 But limit coffee, alcohol, and caffeinated drinks.
 They are actually diuretics, so they leach water out.
 Fruit juices sound good, but are high in sugars.